FanaroEngineering/fanaro.io/README.md

 # fanaro.io

 This is the revamp with pure HTML, CSS and TypeScript of the [fanaro.com.br][fanaro.com.br] old WordPress website.
+It's meant to be a single-page website, Angular style, but with no framework at all.

 [fanaro.com.br]: https://fanaro.com.br